 There are but a few (and none but one has been properly vetted or recommended by patients) options for getting your doctor’s recommendation for medical marijuana in New York.

-Here, we will take you through the entire process found at NuggMD, where getting a medical marijuana evaluation online is fantastically simple and easy.
-And it’s no wonder, the company has already helped over 50,000 patients in California connect with a licensed doctor online to get their medical marijuana license.
+Here, we will take you through the entire process found at ThoughtfulDoctors, where getting a referral for a doctor who can prescribe medical marijuana is fantastically simple and easy.

-Here’s the Best Way to Get Your New York Medical Marijuana Card Super Quick and at the Lowest Cost We’ve Seen:
+Here’s the Best Way to Get Your New York Medical Marijuana Card Super Quick:

 Per New York law, recommendation letters (AKA certification, weed card, prop 215 card cannabis card, etc.) are good for one year from the date on the letter, and then you will be required to obtain a medical cannabis card renewal.